Allocation and Distribution of Scarce Resources Based on Jewish Values

 Under normal circumstances, terminal extubation (removing a patient from a ventilator that is sustaining their life) is forbidden by most rabbinic authorities.
 However, there is a minority opinion based on the Rema’s ruling (YD 339:1) that one may actively remove an external impediment to death of a patient who is already almost certainly in the process of dying imminently (gosses).
 Some rule that a ventilator can be categorized as an artificial impediment to dying, since it mechanically prevents the soul from departing.
 Thus, it is not only permitted to remove a ventilator from a dying patient, but it may even be required to do so to relieve suffering.
 Since there are conflicting opinions on this matter, and some argue that deactivating a ventilator of a patient who is dependent on it falls under the severe prohibition of murder, many conclude that we must be strict and forbid deactivation of a ventilator at the end of life.
-However, in a difficult situation in which there is a severe shortage of ventilators, and the purpose of the removing one patient from a ventilator is to save another patient’s life, there may be stronger basis to permit doing so in some cases of dying patients who have no chance of recovery.
+However, in a difficult situation in which there is a severe shortage of ventilators, and the purpose of removing one patient from a ventilator is to save another patient’s life, there may be a stronger basis to permit doing so, particularly in some cases of dying patients who have no chance of recovery.